Locations

 Disposal Fees

-CPL has scales and charges fees to both household and commercial vehicles for specific waste items based on tonnage or by the foot.
-Fees also apply to the hazardous waste management of CESQG waste.
-Households are not charged fees for most materials but each vehicle is weighed both on the inbound and outbound scales for waste tracking and reporting purposes.
+The CPL has commercial disposer scales and charges fees to commercial vehicles for specific waste items based on tonnage.
+Residents are charged for asbestos and vehicles.
+All vehicles – both residential and commercial - are weighed on the inbound and outbound scales for waste tracking and reporting purposes.

 Monofill/Transfer Facility - Homer